BIMI Settings

 - Verified Mark Certificate (VMC): To qualify for a VMC, your logo must be legally trademarked and registered with the appropriate office for your region.

-Once you received your relevant certificate you'll need to upload it onto DMARC Manager in Domain Management under BIMI Settings where the VMC or CMC (.pem file) is requested.
+Once you have received your certificate, upload it to DMARC Manager.
+Go to Domain Management > BIMI Settings and upload the VMC or CMC (.pem file).

 Related Topics